stonegold546/website/content/post/chisq-test-close-fit.md

 # The p-value for a test of close fit is .27, close to the value reported by
 # lavaan.
 The reason they are not closer is that lavaan does not subtract 1
 # from the sample size when calculating the non-centrality parameter.
-# I found out by digging around this page and calculating in R: https://github.com/cran/lavaan/blob/d7bdae575dd78d5ac518e30f84ccfb57023819af/R/lav_fit_measures.R
+# In the MacCallum paper, equation 8, the formula for the non-centrality
-# I am not sure why.
-In the MacCallum paper, equation 8, the formula for the
+# parameter is (N - 1) * df * RMSEA^2.
+However, in the older Browne and Cudeck
-# non-centrality parameter is (N - 1) * df * RMSEA^2.
+# paper, they used N * df * RMSEA^2, what lavaan does.

 # And if we lower our standards to conduct a chi-square test of mediocre fit:
 # .0064 multiplied by model degrees of freedom by sample size - 1